Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-desktop.md

    :class: sd-p-3
    ```

-4. In the **Amount** field, specify the amount of Luna you want to delegate and specify which coin you want to pay fees with.
+4. In the **Amount** field, specify the amount of Odis you want to delegate and specify which coin you want to pay fees with.

    ```{image} /img/screens/desktop/stake-delegate.png
    :class: sd-p-3